 The real magic of love is that the more you give it away, the more you get.
 How cool is that?

-And don’t forget, my Choose Happy and Live Healthy CDs make fabulous Valentine gifts for you or your loved ones.
+And don’t forget, my Choose Happy and Live Healthy Audio Downloads or CDS make fabulous Valentine gifts for you or your loved ones.
 Or quite simply I LOVE YOU gifts for anytime!

 And final words for this post…Believe in love and know that ‘I LOVE YOU’ XOXOX